 While the Torndirrup National Park, located a short 10 minute drive from Albany, is more famous for tourist attractions such as the Blowholes, Natural Bridge and The Gap, it hides one of the best hikes in the South West.
 The trail climbs and descends along the narrow ridge line of the Flinders Peninsula, a granite formation that juts out from the landscape into the vastness of the Southern Ocean.

 Hard core bushwalkers will enjoy this 12.5km return, 6-8 hour hike over Isthmus Hill to Flinders Peninsula and on to Limestone Head and Bald Head.
 Terrain is steep and difficult in sections.
-(Apparently the sign at the Trailhead says 16km - reviewers of this trail state that this is incorrect)

 The walk ends at Bald Head, a round headland of domed granite sloping down into the ocean and can be seen from many places along the Torndirrup Coast.

 Taking in a combination of boardwalk, packed limestone paths and hard granite sections, there is a great variety of things to see and photograph on the trail.
 Along with the spectacular views of the granite cliffs, the views back to Albany and King George Sound are breathtaking.
 If you are visiting Albany and have the time then put the Bald Head Walk Trail on your list of things to do.
 A high degree of fitness is required.